+Line Items Measurement Model

+Cash and cash equivalents FVTPL

-Line Items Measurement Model Cash FVTPL Accounts payable and accrued liabilities Subsequently measured at amortized cost Loans payable Subsequently measured at amortized cost i.
+Accounts payable and accrued liabilities Subsequently measured at amortized cost

+i.
 Share Capital

 Financial instruments issued by the Company are classified as equity only to the extent that they do not meet the definition of a financial liability or financial asset.
 The Company's common shares and share purchase warrants are classified as equity instruments.